federgraph/fleetrace-help-en/silverlight/FRIAS-Layout.md

 <param name="autoUpgrade" value="true" />
 ```

-I have started up an older machine with Windows XP in order to take the screenshot.

-At my current machine with Windows 10 there is no support for Silverlight any more,
+In order to see the Silverlight Control you need to use Internet Explorer browser.
+IE 11 on the latest Windows 10 should be good.

-and the old projects cannot be loaded into Visual Studio 2019.
+> The old Silverlight projects cannot be loaded into Visual Studio 2019 any more.
-I could open the old projects in VS Code, but here I just wanted to see if it still works,
+> But I can open the projects in VS Code and have a look.
-now that I update the writing about it, in `May 2019`.

-Back to the test of DemoMenu.xap with Windows XP.
-The control appears on the screen ok,
+Back to the test of DemoMenu.xap.
-but when I click a button nothing happens.
+The control appears on the screen ok, but when I click a button nothing happens.
-It was expected to take me to another html page with **FRIAS.xap**, supposed to be configured to have the chosen layout,
+It was expected to take me to another html page with **FRIAS.xap**, supposed to be configured to have the chosen layout.
-there may or may not be other elements on that page, like normal content.

 > It worked in the past.

+TODO: replace layout selector xap with simple Image.

-The good new: If I call up [FRIAS-1.html](FRIAS.html) directly it still works, and that is nice.
+The good news: If I call up [FRIAS](FRIAS.html) host page directly it still works.

 ## Full Screen (Align Client)

 In order to show FRIAS as big as possible in the browser window, and to keep it aligned when resizing,
-some `css` and `javascript` is used, like so:
+some css and javascript is used, like so:

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"